CsabaDu/CsabaDu.DynamicTestData/README.md

 The following `bool IsOlder(DateTime thisDate, DateTime otherDate)` method of the `DemoClass` is going to be the subject of the below sample dynamic data source and test method codes.

-The method compares two `DateTime` type arguments and returns if the first is greater than the second one.
+The method compares two `DateTime` type arguments and returns `true` if the first is greater than the second one, otherwise `false`.
 The method throws an `ArgumentOutOfRangeException` if either argument is greater than the current date.

 ```csharp
 namespace CsabaDu.DynamicTestData.SampleCodes;